slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "When someone tells you something is wrong, they’re usually right.
 When someone tells you how to fix it, they’re usually wrong."
 -- Kevin Kelly [1952]*

+> *"Just because people tell you it can’t be done, that doesn’t necessarily mean that it can’t be done.
+It just means that they can’t do it."
+-- Anders Hejlsberg [1960]*

 > *"You can make (most) human beings believe the most absurd ideas provided you manage first to convince their friends; you will fail to sway them with the most compelling arguments if you don’t first persuade their closest comrades."
 -- Nassim Taleb [1960]*

+> *"When you do as everyone else does, don’t be surprised when you get what everyone else gets."
+-- Peter Kaufman [1961]*

 > *"In order to think you have to risk being offensive."
 -- Jordan Peterson [1962]*